 For the second quarter of 2016, we generated revenue of \$2.41 billion, a decrease of \$1.56 billion, or 39%, compared to the second quarter of 2015, consistent with the 35% drop in the worldwide rig count.
 In the first six months of 2016, revenue totaled \$5.08 billion, a decline of \$3.48 billion, or 41%, compared to the same period in the prior year, with a 39% drop in the worldwide rig count over the same time frame.
-All geographic segments experienced revenue declines in the second quarter and first six months of 2016 due primarily to the downturn in the oil and natural gas market.
+All geographic segments experienced revenue declines in the second quarter and first six months of 2016 due primarily to the downtum in the oil and natural gas market.
 North America, driven by the drop in the onshore rig count, was the largest contributor to the year-over-year revenue decline.
 As a result, we continued to experience reduced activity, an oversupply of equipment and an unfavorable pricing environment.
 Additionally, the decision to continue limiting our exposure to the unprofitable onshore pressure pumping business in North America has resulted in share reductions in this segment.
 Revenue was also negatively impacted by an unfavorable change in exchange rates of several currencies relative to the U.S. Dollar, predominately in the EARC segment.

 Net loss attributable to Baker Hughes was \$911 million and \$1.89 billion for the second quarter and first six months of 2016, respectively, compared to \$188 million and \$777 million for the second quarter and first six months of 2015, respectively.
-Loss before income tax was \$760 million and \$1.37 billion for the second quarter and first six months of 2016, respectively, compared to \$197 million and \$1.03 billion for the second quarter and first six months of 2015, respectively.
+Loss before income tax was \$760 million and \$1.37 billion for the second quarter and first six months of 2016, respectively, compared to \$197 million and \$1.03 billion for the second quarter and first six months of 2016, respectively.

-Throughout this downturn, we have taken actions to reduce costs and adjust our operational cost structure, within the limitations of the Merger Agreement, to reflect current and expected near-term activity levels.
+Throughout this downtum, we have taken actions to reduce costs and adjust our operational cost structure, within the limitations of the Merger Agreement, to reflect current and expected near-term activity levels.
 Following the termination of the Merger Agreement in the second quarter of 2016, we took additional actions to reduce costs, simplify the organization, and rationalize our operating structure to address the ongoing industry challenges and to support our future operational strategy.
 These restructuring activities included workforce reductions, contract terminations, facility closures and the removal of excess machinery and equipment, which resulted in asset impairments.
 In the second quarter of 2016, we recorded charges totaling \$1.13 billion, primarily related to impairment charges of \$937 million to adjust the carrying amount of certain assets.
 For the first six months of 2016, total restructuring charges were \$1.29 billion.
+In the second quarter of 2015, we recorded restructuring charges were \$1.29 billion.
 In the second quarter of 2015, we recorded restructuring charges of \$76 million related primarily to workforce reductions.
-For the first six months of 2015, total restructuring charges were \$649 million.
-These restructuring impairment charges have been excluded from the results of our operating segments.

-Additionally, we incurred costs of \$621 million, including \$34 million of related disposal costs, in the second quarter of 2016 to write off the carrying value of inventory deemed excess, compared to \$171 million and \$23 million incurred in the first and second quarters of 2015, respectively.
-The second quarter of 2016 was benefited by a reversal of a loss on a firm purchase commitment of \$51 million that was recorded in cost of service in the first quarter of 2016 as the contract was settled in the second quarter of 2016.
-The inventory adjustments and loss, and its reversal, on firm purchase commitment are included in the results of our operating segments.
+For the first six months of 2015, total restructuring charges of \$621 million, including \$34 million of related disposal costs, in the second quarter of 2016 to write off the carrying value of inventory deemed excess, compared to \$171 million and \$23 million incurred in the first and second quarters of 2015, respectively.
+The second quarter of 2016 as the contract was settled in cost of service in the first quarter of 2016 as the contract was settled in the results of our operating segments.